Academic Volunteer Program

 Required Background Screening

 All applicants who would like to be considered as a potential academic volunteer are required by Centerville City Schools to submit to a criminal background screening.

-- Any person who has a current screening through Centerville City Schools (substitutes, coaches, part-time or full-time employees) and has met the requirement does not need to submit a request through through SecureVolunteer-Background Investigation Bureau (BIB).
+- Any person who has a current screening through Centerville City Schools (substitutes, team managers/coaches, CCS retired staff, CCS employees) and has met the requirement does not need to submit a request through through SecureVolunteer-Background Investigation Bureau (BIB).